Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Key Algorithms

-In DAML, two types of loss functions, meta-training and meta-objective losses, are defined using these Dir-mixup samples and knowledge-distilled pseudo-labels in addition to the original data.
-In model training, the model parameters of each domain's model are updated to minimize two types of loss functions alternatively.
+In DAML, two types of loss functions, meta-training and meta-objective losses, are defined using the Dir-mixup samples and the knowledge-distilled pseudo-labels in addition to the original data.
+In model training, the model parameters of each domain's model are updated using two types of loss functions based on meta-learning.
 The detailed training procedure and the setting of loss functions can be found in \cite{DAML}.

 In the testing phase, the prediction $\widehat{\mathbf{y}}_t$ is given by averaging the outputs of all models for a test sample $\mathbf{x}_t$ as follows: